StevenMHernandez/ESP32-CSI-Tool/README.md

 Once data has been collected, we now wish to run analysis and most likely apply deep learning algorithms on the collected data.
 Luckily, the output from the esp32 is a simple CSV file, thus we can pass the contents to any available CSV parser in our language of choice (Python, MATLAB, R, etc.).
 The use of CSV was selected for its simplicity and small size when compared with the likes of XML or JSON.

+## Additional information:

+### Setting Local Time

+Because the ESP32 is not connected to the internet as a whole, it is not possible to automatically set the clock time locally.
+To handle this, we offer the ability to set the time in a couple of different ways.

+First, while running `make monitor` we can type the following `SETTIME: 123123123123` then `ENTER` where the number 123123123123 indicates the current time in seconds.

+Additionally, the access point code in `./active_ap` will automatically send its current timestamp to any connected station running the `./active_sta` sub-project.
+This means that you only need to set the time for the access point and all other nodes will synchronize automatically.

+Finally, the simplest method is to simply run the output of `make monitor` through a utility function which appends the correct timestamp to the output when received on your computer as described in the **Collecting CSI Data* section above.

 ## Previous Works